 Located just inland from Sydney and forming part of the Great Dividing Range, the Blue Mountains National Park is one of New South Wales’ most popular natural attractions.
 It’s home to the towering Three Sisters sandstone rock formations and sacred Aboriginal sites, with plenty of walking trails to discover its waterfalls, magnificent gorges, and scenic lookout points.

 The Three Sisters Walk boasts incredible views of these weather-eroded sandstone turrets, which rise spectacularly above the blue-tinged Jamison Valley.
 Take in the panoramas from Oreades Lookout and get a closer glimpse at Lady Game Lookout, with Honeymoon Bridge connecting to the first “sister”.

-Marvel at the stalactites and stalagmites of the Jenolan Caves and witness the cascades of Wentworth Falls, then explore the elevated walkway at Katoomba Scenic World.
+Marvel at the Jenolan Caves' stalactites and stalagmites and witness the cascades of Wentworth Falls, then explore the elevated walkway at Katoomba Scenic World.
 Also of note is the Blue Mountains Botanic Gardens at Mount Tombah, which features thousands of southern hemisphere plant species and panoramic views of the Blue Mountains.